ouspg/CompSec/Lab2_Network/README.md

 Computer Security Lab 2: Networks and web security
 ====

 ## Preliminary tasks

-* Read the sections ```Background``` and ```Theory``` from this document and ```SQL.md```
+* Read the sections ```Background``` and ```Theory``` from this document and [```SQL.md```](misc/SQL.md)
 * If you are not using the course's Kali VM, make sure that all of this lab's prerequisites are met on your own system

 ## About the lab

 * This document contains task descriptions and theory for the network lab.
 If there are any differences between the return template and this file, consider this to be the up-to-date document.
 * **You can use your own computer/virtual machine if you want.** Check the chapter "Prerequisities" for information on what you need to install.
 This lab has been made to be completed in a Linux environment and tested to work in the provided Kali Linux virtual machine.
-* It is estimated, that you are able to do Tasks 1-3 during a typical lab session (4 hours). **Upper grade requires that all previous ones have been done as well.**
+* It is estimated, that you are able to do Tasks 1-3 during a typical lab session (4 hours).
+* __Upper grade requires that all previous ones have been done as well.__
-* Check the deadline from Moodle and __remember that you have to return your name and GitHub repository information to Moodle before deadline.__
+* Check the deadline from Moodle and __remember that you have to return your name (and possibly people you worked together with) and GitHub repository information to Moodle before the deadline.__

 ## Background

 Most of us browse the Internet daily.
-We are using a wide variety of platforms and browsers to access different kind websites or web applications.
+We are using a wide variety of platforms and browsers to access different kinds of websites or web applications.
 In many cases, users can give some kind of *input* to these websites or applications, regardless of their platform or browser.
 A lot of things could go wrong if this user input is not properly validated or sanitized.

 In this lab, we will go over some basic network and web-related security issues with the help of [OWASP Juice Shop](https://github.com/bkimminich/juice-shop).